 Electronic data loss coverage is another policy you may take out in the event that data is damaged or destroyed.
 This will cover most data recovery events such as computer viruses or malware that infect your network or computer.
 We recommend you always check your policy and add this coverage especially if your business relies heavily on data in order to operate from day-to-day.

 Personal insurance or home owners insurance for data recovery

 Your hard drive is considered your property and if it is destroyed or damaged it may be covered under the loss of your personal property policy.
 If you lost family photos, tax returns, budgets for the household, then tell your agent this.
 Do not mention anything relating to your hard drive or computer.

 We understand data recovery can be an unexpected cost to you or your business.
 In some cases it could be very expensive, depending on the nature of the issue.
 We encourage you to speak to a supervisor of your insurance company if you were told no.

-What If I already asked if Data Recovery was covered under my insurance policy?
+What if I already asked if data recovery is included under my current insurance policy?